HaghverdiLab/ATAC_RNA_ModelScripts/README.md

 Scripts and analysis of Sid's master thesis, "Information content and cross-modality relationship between scATAC-seq and scRNA-seq in stationary and transitory cell states"

-The model is located under: "/home/sannald/bin/babel_2/
+The model is located under in the BIMSB Max Cluster under: "/home/sannald/bin/babel_2/